Heliot7/open-set-da/README.md

 Modify parameters:
 - InputParameters.m
-  - isDA = true activates domain adaptation
+  - isDA = true, activates domain adaptation
+  - isOpenset = true, activates open set protocol.
+Otherwise, (standard) closed set
   - "ATI" is our developed method
-  - numSrcClusters must contain the same number as classes or viewpoints, so "ATI" works
-  - Saenko = 10, Office = 31, Viewpoints = 8, 16, 24, 36, ...
+  - numSrcClusters must contain the same number as classes or viewpoints, so "ATI" works: Saenko = 10, Office = 31, Viewpoints = 8, 16, 24, 36, ...
+For the open set protocol, count shared classes + 1 (unknown class)
+  - isMidResultsDA = true, To visualise additional results in the optimisation process of ATI

 Datasets:
 - For image classification: Saenko, Office and Sentiment datasets are standard evaluation datasets, select the same class in InputParameters.m ("sourceDataset" and "targetDataset") and then update accordingly "source" and "target" options within their classes to change the different domains.
 Better with CNN-fc7 features: